 It is important to note that some health plans also include certain specified critical illness cover if you are willing to pay an additional amount of premium.
 Such a cover provides for a lump sum expense in case you suffer from any of the covered illness during the tenure of your health plan.
 However, the scope of such an add-on cover is limited and perhaps that is why insurers have also launched specifically developed critical illness plans.

 The following table explains the critical illness plans offered by various health insurance companies:

 Now, the question arises: what makes critical illness plans different from the health insurance plans?

 Critical Illness plans are health insurance plans that specialize to provide for certain critical illnesses.
 The plans provide a lump sum payment to meet the medical expenses accrued for treating your illness.
 These plans however are a bit different from your conventional health insurance plans with respect to certain important features:

-Critical illness plans cover only pre-specified critical illnesses mentioned in the policy document and are applicable only if you are diagnosed with such a critical illness.
+Coverage: Critical illness plans cover only pre-specified critical illnesses mentioned in the policy document and are applicable only if you are diagnosed with such a critical illness.
 Whereas, health insurance plans have a wider scope of coverage providing for hospitalization expenses, organ donor expenses, ambulance charges, etc.